-- With external reporting and BI software (see Figure) you can expand the evaluation options of Meisterplan in order to get to the heart of your planning.
+- With external reporting and BI software you can expand the evaluation options of Meisterplan in order to get to the heart of your planning.

 Quickly Return to the Original Plan

 Step 5: After all questions from other participants have been answered and all feasible requests for changes have been implemented, the binding decision is made.
-In order to make this explicit, you should directly change the stage gates of the individual projects – newly approved projects now get the Stage Gate "Active", while paused or stopped projects get the Stage Gate "On Hold".
-Finally, in closing the meeting, rename the planning scenario to "Approved Portfolio QX".
+In order to make this explicit, you should directly change the stage gates of the individual projects in the Board View – newly approved projects which will start right away get the Stage Gate "Active", approved projects which will start later get the Stage Gate "Approved".

 Deciding on the portfolio is the key decision for project portfolio management, and thanks to Meisterplan, it is based on facts, not on gut feelings.
 The Portfolio Coordinator can now complete the Portfolio Board Meeting in an organized fashion.